epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema_attribute.md

 - `currency_attribute` (Attributes) Currency input (see [below for nested schema](#nestedatt--currency_attribute))
 - `date_attribute` (Attributes) Date or Datetime picker (see [below for nested schema](#nestedatt--date_attribute))
 - `deprecated` (Boolean)
+- `enable_relation_picker` (Boolean) when enable_relation_picker is set to true the user will be able to pick existing relations as values.
+Otherwise, the user will need to create new relation to link.
 - `entity_builder_disable_edit` (Boolean) Setting to `true` disables editing the attribute on the entity builder UI
 - `feature_flag` (String) This attribute should only be active when the feature flag is enabled
 - `file_attribute` (Attributes) File or Image Attachment (see [below for nested schema](#nestedatt--file_attribute))
 - `group` (String) Which group the attribute should appear in.
 Accepts group ID or group name
+- `has_primary` (Boolean)
 - `hidden` (Boolean) Do not render attribute in entity views
 - `hide_label` (Boolean) When set to true, will hide the label of the field.
 - `icon` (String) Code name of the icon to used to represent this attribute.